lapps/lapps.github.io/Running.md

 - **web** Runs the web UI for the Docker Registry
 - **all | both** Runs both the Docker Registyr container and the web UI container.

-If no option is provided then both containers are started.
+If no option is provided then both containers are started, stopped, or killed.

 ### Examples

 ```
-$> ./registry.sh run
+$> registry.sh run
-$> ./registry.sh stop web
+$> registry.sh stop web
-$> ./registry.sh start web
+$> registry.sh start web
-$> ./registry.sh kill both
+$> registry.sh kill both
 ```

 ## Storage

 By default the Docker Registry saves image data to `/var/lib/registry`.
-To persist data through container restarts a 256GB Jetstream volume is attached to `/dev/sdb` and mounted as `/data` on the *services* instance.  **WARNING** the volume is **NOT** listed in `/etc/fstab` and will need to be mounted whenever the server is rebooted:
+To persist data through container restarts a 256GB Jetstream volume is attached to `/dev/sdb` and mounted as `/data` on the *services* instance.

+**WARNING** the volume is **NOT** listed in `/etc/fstab` and will need to be mounted whenever the server is rebooted:

 ```
 mount /dev/sdb /data